 What’s in the museum?

 Established in 1968, the museum is home to more than 6,000 artifacts and specimens.
-The wonder of the fluorescent rock room, the 3,000-year-old mummy hand, the full mount American bison, Kodiak bear, African elephant skull and tusks, Rocky Mountain goat, and two-headed calf are just a few of the highlights.
+The wonder of the fluorescent rock room, the 3,000-year-old mummy hand, the full mount American bison, Kodiak bear, African elephant skull and tusks, Rocky Mountain goat, and two-headed calf are just a few highlights.

 The Discovery Room